 Fibre optic broadband - Superfast broadband delivered by fibre optic cable carrying data at the speed of light.
 Most fibre broadband, including BT Infinity, still needs a telephone line but offers speeds of up to 76Mb.

 Cable broadband - Virgin Media’s different from other providers, with a cable broadband network that doesn't rely on BT’s infrastructure.
 You’ll get speeds of up to 152Mb and won’t necessarily have to pay line rental.

 Why stop at broadband, when you can save even more money with a broadband, TV and home phone bundle?
 It’s also a good way of simplifying things, because you’ll only ever have the one bill to manage, and if anything ever goes kaput then it’s just one provider you’re going to be dealing with.
 It makes sense to compare TV packages whenever you’re thinking of switching broadband - if nothing else, just to see what’s new.

 TV - Whether live sport’s your thing or you’re a big movie buff, subscription TV providers like Sky, Virgin Media, BT and TalkTalk can take your home entertainment to the next level.

-Home phone - With the possible exception of Virgin Media, all major providers require you have a landline for broadband.
-All-in-one broadband, phone and TV deals will normally bag you the best deal.
+Home phone - Home phone - Apart from Virgin Media, all the major providers require you to have a landline for broadband.
+All-in-one broadband deals that include phone and TV will normally bag you the best value.